detdxd/Astro-Homepage/index.md

 Estimated the mass and computed the related physical characteristics of the wake flows of AGN bubbles (Duan & Guo 2018, 2024).
 Publications: [OCRID](https://orcid.org/0000-0002-6921-1899).

-**Experiences**
-2021.07 to present: Henan Normal University, employment;
-2015.09-2021.06: Shanghai Astronomical Observatory, PhD in astrophysics;
-2015.09-2016.06: University of Science and Technology of China, studied astrophysics;
-2011.09-2015.06: Northwest University, BS in physics.

 <br/>

 ***